bpow/pegjs-bonsai/README.md

 The idea is to be able to produce a useful object tree using as little embedded javascript in the pegjs grammar as possible.
-Maybe this is too much messy syntatic magic, I don't know...
+Maybe this is too much messy syntactic magic, I don't know...

 # Transformations: